 So, Here’s the jackpot question of your life… do you love yourself???
 I know, it’s a loaded question that many of us would answer with a “yeah, but” or maybe even a flat out “no”!
 And if you said “yes” to this, you’ve either done A LOT of work or you’re not being honest with yourself!

 You see, we love ourselves naturally for a very short period in our lives!
-Then the expectations of society and others come in and we suddenly begin to feel less then, self-conscious and inept.
+Then the expectations of society and others come in and we suddenly begin to feel less than, self-conscious, and inept.
 If you are raising or have raised children, you see it happen right before your eyes.
 You see the moment when they become afraid to do something for fear that it won’t be good enough or they’ll be rejected.
 And you see that fear grow throughout their young lives until it tears away at their perception of themselves.
 It seems like self-doubt creeps in in the middle of the night and steals that innocence and knowledge that they are completely loveable and amazing!
 How, though, can we prevent this or even reverse it later in life?
-How can we develop the self-confidence, acceptance and feelings of worthiness we once had?
+How can we develop the self-confidence, acceptance, and feelings of worthiness we once had?

 What is Self-Love